savantcare/ptfile/big-picture/tech/how.md

 ## Q1) How to run the app locally?

-The conventional method is to run the vuejs and node server locally and the mysql DB on a public server.
+The method used by core developers is to run the vuejs and node server locally and the mysql DB on a public server.

 VueJS talks to Nodejs running on same computer.
 Nodejs talks to mysql running on public server.